-The graph ranks the teams of the National Football League according to the price of a beer purchased at a concession stand in the stadium.
-A small draft beer sells for 8.50 U.S. dollars at Dallas Cowboys games in the 2014 season.
+The graph shows the beer prices at NFL stadiums (teams) according to the price of a beer purchased at a concession stand in the stadium.
+A small draft beer sells for 8.50 U.S. dollars at Dallas Cowboys games in the 2015 season.

 NFL ticket and concession stand prices